 Over the course of 10 working days, the delegation will participate in an intensive learning program coordinated by UREP.
 Activities will include:

-• sessions dedicated to practical challenges and innovative solutions
+dedicated sessions addressing practical challenges and innovative solutions

-While the core activities take place Monday to Friday, delegates will have weekends free.
-Including travel days, the full visit spans 15 days, from 1–15 February 2026.
+Core activities will take place from Monday to Friday, with weekends free.
+Including arrival and departure days, the total duration of the visit will be 15 days, scheduled for April 2026.

 A Step Toward Stronger International Partnerships

-We look forward to welcoming the World Peace Volunteers to Portugal and to sharing an enriching experience that will contribute to better protection, dignity, and opportunities for migrants and refugees worldwide.
+UREP looks forward to welcoming the World Peace Volunteers to Portugal and to engaging in an enriching exchange that contributes to greater protection, dignity, and opportunity for migrants and refugees worldwide.